BirdChair/crypto-fraud/README.md

 -Millions of dollars more than any other exchange in liquidations

 -Series of 200-400k$ liquidations from both bulls and bears, that seemingly made no sense at all

+Update* November 11 2022:

+Condolonces to FTX users (what is FDIC insured mean, again?), the lines in the sand were drawn and all I had to do was look at order flow, basically.

+Contagion will be widespread and rapid, with chapter 11's being filed already, billions of U.S dollars where no knows the where abouts, BTC trading below relevant local lows made back in June and finally the countless other parties associated with FTX/Alameda, such as: BlockFi, Genesis and more than 100 more counter parties associated with these bankruptcy proceedings.